sbuss/pymarket/README.md

 # PyMarket

 PyMarket is a simple stock market engine, allowing a single stock to be traded.
-Only limit orders are currently supported; orders cannot be cancelled.
+Only limit orders are currently supported.

 # Running